swarnadsiva/Game-Projects/Movement/README.md

 *Expect to see lots of changes upon new visits to this page!*

 ## Game Features
-There are several features I've been wanting to implement using solid software design and architecture.[^1] See below for details on what I've already implemented / will be implementing soon.
+There are several features I've been wanting to implement using solid software design and architecture <sup>[1](#1)</sup>.
+See below for details on what I've already implemented / will be implementing soon.

 ### Procedural Maze Creation
 I designed a series of scripts (under the "Level Generation" folder) that design a new maze every time a level is created.
-There are some exposed options like *Tile Size*, *Border Thickness*, *Maze Height*, and *Maze Width* that allow developers to specify general properties about the maze using the Unity Editor.[^2]
+There are some exposed options like *Tile Size*, *Border Thickness*, *Maze Height*, and *Maze Width* that allow developers to specify general properties about the maze using the Unity Editor <sup>[2](#2)</sup>.

 The scripts work as follows:
 1. The **LevelGenerator** in the scene creates a new **Maze** object with the specified parameters above.
 2. The **Maze** object creates a 2D array of **AbstractTile** objects (instantiated as **FloorTile**, **WallTile** and **EmptyTile**).
 3. The script traverses the array and populates cells, i.e., **WallTile** objects along the edge of the maze according to *Border Thickness*, **FloorTile** objects in a basic grid pattern according to the *Maze Height* and *Maze Width*.
 Everything else is an **EmptyTile**.
-4. Then the script uses a recursive minimum spanning tree algorithm to traverse the **FloorTile** objects like a graph[^3] and make a walkable path through the maze.
+4. Then the script uses a recursive minimum spanning tree algorithm to traverse the **FloorTile** objects like a graph <sup>[3](#3)</sup> and make a walkable path through the maze.
 Random **FloorTile** objects are created in between the paths to create loops in the maze (for added playing difficulty).
 5. Finally, every **EmptyTile** object is converted to a **WallTile** to create divisions and complete the maze.

 >See this in action!
 Every time the scene loads (here I'm doing it manually), a new maze is created!